Stone Weight Calculator – Granite, Marble & Natural Stones

 - Moisture Content: Wet stone weighs more - add 5-10% for outdoor applications

-- Compaction Factor: For aggregate/gravel, use 15-20% wastage factor
+- Compaction Factor: For aggregate/gravel, use a 15-20% wastage factor

-- Custom Density: If you have exact density from supplier, use "Custom Density" option
+- Custom Density: If you have the exact density from the supplier, use the "Custom Density" option

 - Load Planning: Consider vehicle/equipment capacity - typical pickup truck limit is ~1 ton

-- Cost Estimates: Prices vary by region and supplier - use as rough estimate
+- Cost Estimates: Prices vary by region and supplier - use as a rough estimate

 🎯 Common Applications